 Can TESOL recommend a teacher education program for me?

-I do not have a degree or a certificate in TEFL, but I’d like to teach ESL or EFL.
+I do not have a degree or a certificate in TESOL, but I’d like to teach EAL.
 What job opportunities exist?

-Do I need to speak a language other than English to teach ESL/EFL?
+Do I need to speak a language other than English to teach EAL?
 Do I need to speak the language of the country in which I plan to teach?

 What is the typical salary range for teachers in the United States?
 Outside the United States?

-Because so many kinds of ESL/EFL teaching jobs are available worldwide, this question is difficult to answer.
-In the United States, ESL/EFL jobs may be full-or part-time and may be paid an annual salary, an hourly wage, or a fee per class.
-For jobs outside the United States, the answer is even more complicated.
-Because no single body governs all the ESL jobs worldwide, there is no central source for salary and benefits information.
+Because no single body governs all the ELT jobs worldwide, there is no central source for salary and benefits information.
 You will have to search for information on a specific country.

 What country has the most jobs available?

-Because no single body governs all ESL jobs worldwide, no statistics exist for which countries have the most jobs.
-Please visit TESOL’s Online Career Center for job listings.
+Because no single body governs all ELT jobs worldwide, no statistics exist for which countries have the most jobs.
+Some places you can check for job listing are TESOL’s Online Career Center and Dave’s ESL Cafe.

 TESOL does not offer placement services for teachers or recruitment services for employers.
-But TESOL Career Services does have many other resources available to jobseekers, including the TESOL Career Center, an online job board; the Placement E-Bulletin, a semiweekly job posting newsletter; and the Job MarketPlace, an annual job fair held at the TESOL convention.
+But the TESOL Career Center does have many other resources available to job seekers.

 Does TESOL have an office where I live?

-The TESOL headquarters is located in Alexandria, Virginia, USA.
-TESOL also has more than 100 affiliates worldwide, but these affiliates are entirely separate organizations with independent memberships and activities.
-Although TESOL shares a special relationship with its affiliates, membership in TESOL does not constitute membership in any of its affiliates, or vice versa.
+TESOL International Association headquarters is located in Alexandria, Virginia, USA.
+TESOL also has more than 100 affiliates worldwide, but these affiliates are autonomous organizations with independent memberships and activities.
+Although TESOL shares a special relationship with its affiliates, membership in TESOL does not constitute membership in any of its affiliates or vice versa.

-For information on how to join and details about additional member benefits, please visit www.tesol.org/join.
+For information on how to join TESOL International Association and details about additional member benefits, please visit the TESOL membership webpage.